axelarnetwork/arcs/ARCs/ARC-17.md

 #### MINT_BURN (`4`)

 Tokens are burned on source chain and minted on destination chain.
-Use this manager type for coins that meet the following conditions:
+Use this manager type for coins that meet the following criteria:
 - Dynamic supply management desired
 - New tokens being deployed cross-chain
 - Lock/unlock liquidity insufficient